'Crash Landing on You' co-stars Hyun Bin and Son Ye-jin announce wedding plans

 He goes on to announce his marriage to Ye-jin, but doesn’t mention her name directly in the statement.

 “I made a promise to her who would always make me smile.
 Let’s walk through the days ahead together.
-Jeonghyuk and Seri who worked together in the work Let’s take that one step together,” read the statement, referring to Ri Jeong-hyeok and Yoon Se-ri — the characters played by the two.
+Jeonghyuk and Seri who worked together in the work Let’s take that one step together,” read the statement, referring to Ri Jeong-hyeok and Yoon Se-ri — the characters played by the in the K-drama.

 Hyun Bin closes with a wish for happiness for all.